 There are just certain pieces of technology & must have apps that make life so much easier.
 And honestly, if I didn’t have access to iPads, a cell phone & online apps my studio would look very different & wouldn’t be nearly as profitable.
 These are “The Apps I Can’t Live Without” – Teaching Edition!

 If you are just getting started with technology (or want ideas on how to streamline), the list below is the one you need.
 None of the links are affiliate links (meaning I don’t receive any compensation for having them).

 These are the apps that I use all the time & use to streamline my work week.
 They have ensured that I can make the most profit with my set work hours AND still have a personal life.

 Must Have Teaching Apps

-In the last few months, I’ve made a big change in how I do lab time with my students.
+In the last year, I’ve made a big change in how I do lab time with my students.
 While we still focus in on various concepts (improvisation, ear training, note reading, etc.), things are much more integrated than before.
 That being said there are some apps that just have to be listed.